 Do all bands perform live?

 Bands fall into two categories: Fully Live – meaning that everything you hear on the night is generated by the musicians on stage, with no pre-recorded music at all.
 This normally means that you’ll have at least three musicians but more likely four or five.
 An “all live” line-up can include drums, keyboards, bass, guitar and vocals.
-Some bands include a brass section, taking their numbers up to nine, ten or even eleven!
+Some bands include a brass section, taking their numbers up to six, seven or even more!
 Do you have the space?
 Remember, you’ll also have more people to pay so expect a higher price.
 Semi Live – these bands will have an element of pre-recorded music in their performance, generated by computer, keyboards or recorded on disc.
 Most duos for instance will use some form of backing track to give them the full band sound.
 This has the advantage of usually being less expensive, quicker to set up and demanding less space.
 The choice is yours – some people are very determined only to use fully live bands and that’s commendable but the fact is any good band should keep your guests on the floor.
 Once the party has started most people don’t watch the band, they’re too busy dancing.

 Can bands play different styles of music?

 Function and wedding bands have to appeal to a broad spectrum of audiences.
 You'll find the vast majority will perform a highly varied set with something for almost everyone.
 Always check with your band first to see what’s available.
 The Hireaband web site lets you see a bands set list and this is a good indicator of what you can expect.
 However be realistic, a traditional ceilidh band for instance won’t consider Coldplay’s latest.
 In Scotland for example, most good function bands will play a little ceilidh music as part of their normal set; a Gay Gordon’s being a sure way to break the ice.
 However, should you wish an extended ceilidh set be sure to check first as some bands bring in additional musicians at extra cost.
 There are a few select bands that are equally at home with ceilidh and pop tunes.
 They’re very much in demand with a resulting price premium and limited availability.
-If in doubt check with Lisa first for the best advice.
+If in doubt get in touch with Gaye or Janine first for the best advice.

 How long will it take to set up their equipment?